 - Unsteadiness when trying to walk or standstill

 - Vision problems

-Considering how quickly any of the symptoms just listed can escalate, it’s always best to get help right away by calling 9-1-1 or heading over to an emergency room.Possible Treatments & Drugs Used to Treat Some Brain Injuries
+Considering how quickly any of the symptoms can escalate, it’s always best to get help immediately by calling 9-1-1 or heading to an emergency room.Possible Treatments & Drugs Used to Treat Some Brain Injuries

-I am a member of the Brain Injury Association of America and I’ve regularly represented clients with major traumatic brain injuries for many years.
-Every member of my office works hard on TBI cases, making sure we investigate each one thoroughly.
+We are a member of the Brain Injury Association of America, and we’ve regularly represented clients with major traumatic brain injuries for many years.
+Every member of my office works hard on TBI cases, ensuring we investigate each one thoroughly.
 This allows us to present the strongest case possible, documenting that the defendant’s negligence directly caused your injuries.

-Our negotiation skills and experience make it possible for us to demand the highest verdicts and settlements our clients are entitled to receive.
-We’ll handle all the legal steps while you just concentrate on improving your health.
+Our negotiation skills and experience enable us to demand the highest verdicts and settlements our clients are entitled to receive.
+We’ll handle all the legal steps while you concentrate on improving your health.
 Why not call a Ventura brain injury lawyer today?Helpful Reading Materials for Learning More About Your Head Injury